TeMU-BSC/ictusnet-ctakes/README.md

-# Pre-annotation dockerized pipeline for the ICTUSnet project
+# Pre-annotation Dockerized Pipeline for the ICTUSnet Project

 ## Previous considerations